ABOVE: Alan Wise steams in for Monash Tigers - where he is Captain-Coach with the help of the Premier Cricket Program.

 A million-dollar-a-year program to reverse an alarming fall in standards at club level nationwide - funded out of the pockets of Australian cricket’s biggest names - has proven its value in just its second year of operation.

 Northern District and Sydney Cricket Club achieved their best Club Championship results in nearly two decades.
 Northern District enter finals campaigns this weekend in all four lower grades after a clean sweep in the last regular season round helped the club claim its first Sydney Smith Cup Club Championship title since 1998-99.
-The Rangers finished ahead of equal second-placed Sydney University and Sydney Cricket Club - another to benefit heavily from the program implemented in June 2015 by Australia’s contracted players.
+The Rangers finished ahead of equal second-placed Sydney University and Sydney Cricket Club - another to benefit heavily from the program implemented in June 2015 by Australia’s state national and state contracted players.

 The performances by the clubs known as ND’s and the Tigers are significant, as they back up the argument that a major factor in the recent demise of local playing standards has been the ever-diminishing connection between successful elite players and youngsters learning the craft.
 Whereas national-level cricketers used to play at least a handful of games for their club each season, and state players would play often, busy schedules and increasing obligations have robbed up and coming cricketers of the opportunity to source the knowledge of accomplished older players.